 Dropping a bag off took 30 plus minutes, passport control took two hours, and security threw away a ton of our stuff the 3 times we had to go through security.
 Every time we went through security, the rules were different.
 My oldest son took some sand from Greece home as a souvenir and he was questioned heavily over it.
 I had jelly that they threw away.
 They considered a small jar of jelly to be a liquid.
 As I was being questioned about a tiny bottle of liquor I ask her to just throw it away.
 I repeated two to three times to just throw it away and she called the police over.
 I am still unsure why.
 So with all that said, here are my tips for Charles de Gaulle:

-Do NOT check a bag.
-The line to just drop off a bag is way to long.
+- Do NOT check a bag.
+The line to just drop off a bag is way too long.

-Give yourself an hour to get to the airport, even if the commute says it will only take 30 minutes.
-Paris traffic and turn quickly.
+- Give yourself an hour to get to the airport, even if the commute says it will only take 30 minutes.
+Paris traffic can turn quickly.

 We flew into the other airport south of Paris, Paris Orly.
 We were in and out of here pretty quick.
 When we landed and walked out I was unable to spot the metro.
 I gave up and we walked out to find a cab.
 There will be “taxi” guys grabbing people as they walk out of the airport, but they are not taxis.
 There is an official taxi line that you need to get into for an official taxi.
 Our taxi from here to our hotel was extremely expensive.
 Next time I would get an Uber.